hyungmogu/react-notes-and-exercises/04_react_context_api/04_notes.md

 # Lesson 03 - Provide and Consume State

+- Consumer allows the access of data in Provider without **prop drilling**
+- Consumer is a part of context

+## Consumer

 - to consume provided data, first import Consumer in a component wrapped in Provider
 - with the following, `props`, `<COMPONENT>.propTypes`, `<COMPONENT>.defaultProps` can be removed